 For other Holocaust Memoirs published by Amsterdam Publishers see: Outcry – Holocaust Memoirs by Manny Steinberg.
 This book made it into the #1 bestseller list on Amazon.

-Hank Brodt Holocaust Memoirs – A Candle and a Promise are available on Amazon
+Hank Brodt Holocaust Memoirs – A Candle and a Promise is available on Amazon

 Check this interview with Hank Brodt on the publication of his autobiography.